facebook/docusaurus/website/docs/docusaurus-core.md

 Access global data created by a specific plugin instance.

-This is the most convenient hook to access plugin global data, and should be used most of the time.
+This is the most convenient hook to access plugin global data and should be used most of the time.

 `pluginId` is optional if you don't use multi-instance plugins.